Deformations of Dolbeault cohomology classes: Deformations of holomorphic sections

 \section{Deformations of holomorphic sections}

 In this section, we consider a special case of the deformations of Dolbeault cohomology classes, i.e. the deformations of holomorphic sections.
+This will be the prototype of the more general cases that is studied in the following sections.

-Since we want to use the power series method, we need to work with the Kuranishi family.
-But this will not cause any restrictions because the Kuranishi family contains all small deformations of the given complex manifold.
-In this paper, we will basically follow the terminology as given in \cite{Cat13}.
+We will basically follow the terminology as given in \cite{Cat13}.
 Thus a \emph{deformation} of a compact complex space $X$ is a flat proper morphism $\varpi: (\mathcal{Y}, Y_{s_0}) \to (D, s_0)$ between connected complex spaces with $Y_{s_0}:=\varpi^{-1}(s_0)\cong X$ and a germ of deformation is called a \emph{small deformation}.
 It is also customary to call the fibers of $\varpi$ small deformations of $X$.
 We will also employ this convention frequently in this paper.

+In this section and the following sections, we will make the following convention on our notations.
+Let $\pi: (\mathcal{X}, X) \to (B, 0)$ be a small deformation of $X$ with each fiber of $\pi$ is a complex manifold, we will denote a holomorphic tensor bundle on $X$ by $E$ and for any $t\in B$, $E_t$ is the corresponding holomorphic tensor bundle on on $X_t=\pi^{-1}(t)$.
+We will always assume $X$ has been equipped with a fixed Hermitian metric.

+Since the deformations of holomorphic sections can be constructed in a similar way as the Kuranishi family, we will first give a quick review of this notion.